Hiking In Austria

 Make this hike a little less challenging by booking a guided tour with your main luggage carried for you to each hut.

 The Krimmler waterfall is not a long-distance hike, and perhaps not an epic adventure for the thrill seekers, but it is definitely worth a visit for those who love the natural aura of a waterfall and the lush forests that always surround them.
 The Krimmer waterfall itself is truly spectacular, being Europe’s tallest year-round waterfall and Austria’s tallest.
 With it being so tall, it can take around 4 hours to do the 7km loop from the car park at its base to the top, whilst making sure to stop off at the numerous vantage points along the way.
 It’s a relaxing hike, as you follow the winding paved path through the forest and the thick mist from the gushing water.

 It is a hot spot for tourists, so try to go early or off-peak times of year, such as the autumn or winter.

 Best For: Mountaineers

-This hike is famous for its honouring of the Austrian Peter Habeler who tackled Everest without oxygen many years ago and with his epic determination and expertise in mind, they named this trail after him.
-Nestled into the Western Zillertal Alps you have the famous resort of Mayrhofen and its surrounding mountain villages which the tour allows you to experience in all its glory.
+This hiking trail is famous for its honouring of the Austrian Peter Habeler who tackled Everest without oxygen many years ago and with his epic determination and expertise in mind, they named this trail after him.
+Nestled into the Western Zillertal Alps you have the famous resort of Mayrhofen and its surrounding mountain villages which the hike allows you to experience in all its glory.
 This is a high trail, with the route being above the treeline, on rocky paths and the flanks of the Hintertux glacier, but also with the occasional forest and meadow thoroughfare.
 The high altitude and unstable ground make this hike better suited to the expert hikers and enthusiasts.
 Along the way, there are huts for you to rest and recuperate in true Austrian Alpine style.